John Shirley Website

 John Shirley currently lives in Vancouver, Washington, with his wife, Micky Shirley.
 He has three adult sons: twins Byron and Perry and their younger brother Julian.
 Byron is a yacht captain and yacht broker; Perry is a journalist, teacher, and artist.
 Julian is a Bay Area-based underground rapper and producer of hip-hop, trap, chiptune, and various other electronic music genres as well as a professional computer technician.
 He is also known as Juji or Young Bios.

 John Shirley was born in Houston, Texas, but grew up largely in the Portland, Oregon, area.
-He was a singer/songwriter for various Portland bands in the mid-seventies (including Terror Wrist and the Monitors) and joined the punk band Sado-Nation in 1978.

 The double album Broken Mirror Glass: The Anthology 1978-2012 was issued in 2013 by Infrarot and includes thirty songs—in chronological order—from more than three decades of musical work by Shirley.

 Another 2013 album, John Shirley and His Criminal Accomplices, offers seventeen songs from the same period.
 (It is available on iTunes.)
+His most recent band is the Screaming Geezers.

 His lyric credits for other bands include eighteen songs recorded by Blue Öyster Cult.